This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

-The canvas apron, a traditional Japanese work wear, is made of sturdy fabric and a sash to tie it tightly around the waist.
+The canvas apron, a traditional workwear item used in Japan for a long time, is made of sturdy fabric and a sash to securely fasten around the waist.

-"It protects your back when you carry heavy things."
+"It protects your back when carrying heavy objects."

 "When I wear it, my back doesn't hurt as much."